Illustrative Industry Architecture to Mitigate Potential Fragmentation across a Central Bank Digital Currency and Commercial Bank Money: Illustrative Industry Architecture

 \begin{itemize}

-\item The Bank of England: (i) operates the core ledger that records CBDC value and processes the payment transactions made using CBDC, and (ii) provides access to the core ledger via APIs.
+\item The Bank of England operates the core ledger that records the CBDC value and processes the payment transactions made using the CBDC, and it provides access to the core ledger via APIs.
 Users are linked to their CBDC balances and payment transactions on the core ledger with pseudonymous identities.
 We highlight that the core ledger APIs could potentially be similar to Open Banking APIs \cite{openbanking-apis} with some enhancements such as new APIs for opening and closing CBDC accounts.

-\item We introduce PIP ecosystems that provide competing services including: (i) implementation of common policies, data standards and process standards, (ii) integration across the core ledger APIs provided by the Bank of England and Open Banking APIs provided by commercial banks, (iii) integration with shared services such as identity providers and financial data vendors, (iv) integration with other payment rails such as the UK Faster Payments Service (FPS) and point of sale (POS) networks, (v) integration with other CBDC systems, and (vi) a programmability layer that operates across all of these services and provides a foundation for creating new automated behaviours and innovative products.
+\item We introduce PIP ecosystems that provide competing services including: \begin{enumerate}[(i)] \item the implementation of common policies, data standards and process standards, \item integration across the core ledger APIs provided by the Bank of England and Open Banking APIs provided by commercial banks, \item integration with shared services such as identity providers and financial data vendors, \item integration with other payment rails such as the UK Faster Payments Service (FPS) and point of sale (POS) networks, \item integration with other CBDC systems, and \item a programmability layer that operates across all of these services and provides a foundation for creating new automated behaviours and innovative products. \end{enumerate}

 \item PIPs are authorised and regulated firms, which can include both commercial banks and non-banks.
 They onboard retail and business users, provide customer services, and fulfil regulatory requirements such as know-your-customer (KYC) and anti-money laundering (AML).
 PIPs also pseudonymise user identity and intermediate user access to the CBDC system.
 Note that PIPs could potentially deliver these capabilities by leveraging ecosystem services.